-Social Justice Lessons and Conversations will be at 1 p.m. every weekday.
-Join Nick Reinhardt-Swierk on the Manchester UMC Social Justice Facebook page.
+Social Justice Lessons and Conversations will be at 1 p.m. each Wednesday.
+Join Nick Reinhardt-Swierk on the Manchester UMC Facebook page or on the website.

 A video Check-in will be posted periodically by Nick Reinhardt-Swierk on the Young Adult Facebook page.

 Autumn Dennis, our Director of Missions, has created a web page outlining “Our Missions Response to COVID-19: Info, Resources, and FAQs.”
 Access that page here.

 Very importantly, so that we can continue to be the church in this season, our financial discipleship must continue with online giving.
 Choose “General Fund” for the greatest impact.
 You can also text MUMC to 73256 to offer your tithes toward our ministries.